-The new Operations and Maintenance depot at Ballyogan provides an integrated facility for Council services in the field of maintenance and environmental services.
+The Operations and Maintenance depot at Ballyogan provides an integrated facility for Council services in the field of maintenance and environmental services.
 It is located at the edge of the former Ballyogan waste tip-head that previously served the Dublin County region.
 The facility comprises a new three storey office building, a maintenance/salt storage utility building, and vehicle and storage yards.

 The site plan is organised to address the future public park while also providing secure working yard areas.
 To achieve this office building is placed facing the park with its own public entrance.